A Change of Affection: A Gay Man’s Incredible Story of Redemption

 By Becket Cook

 A Change of Affection: A Gay Man’s Incredible Story of Redemption by Becket Cook is a book that is part memoir, part apologetic in nature.
-Written in first person, Cook uses his personal life experiences as a successful set designer in the fashion industry to describe the homosexual life he lived for several decades before accepting Jesus into His heart and recognizing his sinful bent towards same-sex attraction.
+Written in first person, Cook uses his personal life experiences as a successful set designer in the fashion industry to describe the homosexual life he lived for several decades before recognizing his sinful bent towards same-sex attraction and accepting Jesus as his Lord and Savior.

 Oh my gosh, friends!
 I could not put this book down!
-Perhaps because it is so spot on to my brother’s life and the many conversations I’ve had with him over the years but perhaps it is just that brilliantly written (which I think it is!).
 I absolutely loved the combination of personal stories mixed with biblical support and FAQs (the author receives as a man who used to be openly gay living in Hollywood, CA) as well as practical ways to support, encourage and love those who are part of the LGBTQ community.

 A Change of Affection is so full of grace it is amazing!
-I’ve studied homosexuality and sex-same attraction quite a bit so I was deeply encouraged to learn that everything in this book supports the wisdom I’ve obtained over the years.
+I’ve studied homosexuality and same-sex attraction quite extensively so I was deeply encouraged to learn that everything in this book supports the wisdom I’ve obtained over the years.
 Moreover, hearing Cook’s own testimony, conviction and current life as a witness for Jesus is truly priceless and genuinely puts this book at the top of my list of “must reads” for Christian memoirs on understanding the biblical stance on homosexuality.

 One last thing I will mention that I really appreciated was the closing chapters of this book.